 What a cover, yeah?
 And when I came across it to write this blog entry I instantly recognised the art style, but I simply put it down to probably seeing Mike Roberts' work in Oink! at some stage as a kid and my old grey cells kicking in.
 Well the grey cells were trying but they weren't completely catching, as it was actually every Commodore 64 owner's favourite stingey budget game reviewer, the Roger Frames character from Commodore Format, that I remember this artwork from.
-Ahh, even more memories than normal.
+Ahh, even more memories than usual.

 Love the cover though and this issue is rammed with classic strips.
-If you're thinking of collecting some issues on eBay and don't know where to begin you could do a lot worse than picking up #6 and this one to get you started!
+If you're thinking of collecting some issues on eBay and don't know where to begin you could do a lot worse than picking up both #6 and this one to get you started!
 Speaking of which, instead of Uncle Pigg it's Tony Husband who starts as the comic means to go on:

 In fact our editor would only make fleeting appearances in this issue on a competition page, his own Grunts letters page, introducing a Pigg Tale and in an advert for those 'Prime Porky Products' of Oink! merchandise.
 Mary Lighthouse would have a half vertical page to herself, but this issue Mr Pigg takes a back seat to the regulars and guest stars.

-This following strip I just had to share on my own personal Facebook page, nevermind the actual Oink! group one, the day before this blog entry when I was scanning them in:
+This following strip I just had to share on my own personal Facebook page (nevermind the actual Oink! group one) the day before this blog entry when I was scanning them in:

 Banx's Mr Big Nose steals the show on a regular basis.
 Usually sitting on the bottom half of page 2 at this point, his surreal and always unexpected gag would always come from so far down the left field I challenge anyone to say they ever saw any of the jokes coming!
-The above strip was well received on Facebook - I just love showing off this classic comic's timeless humour and surely none could be more appealing to adults now than Mr Nose.
+The above strip was well received on Facebook.
+I just love showing off this classic comic's timeless humour and surely none could be more appealing to adults now than Mr Nose.

 Again Ian Jackson's artwork and that deliberately badly typed wording combine to give an anarchic and original slant on the usual schoolboy humour and of course the actual scripts from Mark Rodgers were in themselves works of art.
 Hadrian is still one of my all-time favourite comics characters and he's the perfect example of how things would come together in Oink! in perfect harmony (yes, it's late and I've had way too much coffee) to create something which, on its surface, looks completely random but is actually so perfectly designed in every way.